 When you are unable to put 20 percent down, the lender generally requires that you also pay the PMI premium, which can be anywhere from twenty dollars to a few hundred dollars each month.
-When shopping for a mortgage, take this into consideration and ask if there are alternatives to paying PMI if you will be unable to come up with the full down payment.
+When shopping for a mortgage, consider this and ask if there are alternatives to paying PMI if you will be unable to come up with the full down payment.